JeyRunner/can-sot-protocol/README.md

     ot.some_node.some_valueY.write(32f);

-    // e.g. react to incoming real time packages if (canSot.RPTsIncomming.SetValue4.recived()) {
+    // e.g. react to incoming real time packages if (canSot.RPTsIncomming.SetValue4.received()) {
     // ...
     }
-    // reset all received flags of incoming RPTs canSot.RPTsIncomming.ReceivedFlagsReset();
+    // reset all received flags of incoming SPs canSot.SPsIncomming.ReceivedFlagsReset();

     // will send all change values of OT to client (slower, with protocol overhead) ot.sendAllChangedValuesToClient();
     // OR send all values to client ot.sendAllValuesToClient();

-    // OR just send a specific RTP that will contain only some value(s) of the OT
+    // OR just send a specific SP that will contain only some value(s) of the OT
     //    (e.g. some_node.some_value that we wrote before)
-    // this is faster and without overhead, will just send one can frame canSot.RTPsOutgoing.some_valueY.sendToMaster();
+    // this is faster and without overhead, will just send one can frame canSot.SPsOutgoing.some_valueY.sendToMaster();
 }
 ```